Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive Control: Introduction

-The main contributions of this paper are listed as follows: (1) Through an appropriate and suitably innovative mathematical problem formulation, a parallel computation framework is constructed, which facilitates the deployment of advanced optimization methods to solve the centralized model predictive collision-free control problem efficiently.
-(2) With the parallelization structure, the ADMM algorithm is invoked to solve each sub-problem, which leads to significant improvement of the computational efficiency.
-(3) Despite the non-convexity of the optimization problem, an efficient and intuitive initialization procedure is developed to further accelerate the optimization process, where the optimum can be straightforwardly determined in some specific cases.
-Furthermore, the convergence of the proposed iterations for the non-convex optimization problem is analyzed with rigorous proofs.
+The main contributions of this paper are listed as follows: (1) By introducing an innovative mathematical problem formulation, a parallel computation framework is established, enabling the efficient application of advanced optimization methods for solving the centralized model predictive collision-free control problem.
+(2) Leveraging the parallelization structure, the proposed methodology employs the ADMM algorithm to solve each sub-problem, resulting in a significant improvement in computational efficiency.
+(3) Despite the inherent non-convexity of the optimization problem, an efficient and intuitive initialization procedure is developed to expedite the optimization process, thereby facilitating straightforward determination of the optimum.
+Furthermore, rigorous proofs are provided to analyze the convergence of the proposed algorithm for the formulated non-convex optimization problem.

 The remainder of this paper is organized as follows.
 Section II formulates the multi-agent collision-free control problems.
-The dynamic constraints, and also the collision avoidance constraints, are characterized; and subsequently, a non-convex optimization problem is presented.
-Section III proposes the use of the ADMM algorithm to solve the formulated optimization problem in a parallel manner.
+The dynamic constraints, and also the collision avoidance constraints, are characterized; and subsequently, a non-convex optimization problem is introduced.
+Section III proposes the use of the ADMM algorithm to solve the formulated problem in a parallel manner.
 In section IV, the convergence analysis of the proposed non-convex ADMM iterations is given.
-In Section V, a multi-agent system with a group of unmanned aerial vehicles (UAV) is introduced as an example to test out (and thus validate) the proposed methodology; and comparisons between the proposed method and the existing methods are carried out with supporting simulations.
-Finally, pertinent conclusions of this work are given in Section VI.
+In Section V, a multi-agent system with a group of unmanned aerial vehicles (UAVs) is introduced as an example to test out (and thus validate) the proposed methodology; and comparisons between the existing methods and the proposed method are carried out with supporting simulations.
+Finally, pertinent conclusions of this work are provided in Section VI.